fishnal/aws-notes/kms/1 - kms.md

 KMS works with AWS CloudTrail, so you can track how keys are being used and by whom.

-KMS is region specific, **however** multi-region keys are now supported for client-side encryption
+KMS is **region specific**, however multi-region keys are now supported for client-side encryption